coder/retry/README.md

 ```

 ## Features
-- Offers a `for` loop experience instead of closures
+- A `for` loop experience instead of closures
 - Only 2 exported methods
 - No external dependencies